 If you live in a noisy neighborhood or your neighbors are night owls, you may not be getting the continuous deep sleep you desire.
 There are a few solutions to this problem.
 You could wear earplugs to drown out the noise, but run the risk of being uncomfortable then laying on your side.
 Playing “white noise” from an app on your phone or computer is another option.
 Our favorite option is The AcousticCurtainTM and The Soundproof Door Cover, known as AcoustiDoorTM.
 They are one of the easiest and most affordable ways to soundproof your bedroom.
-These products effectively reduce noise through a window or door by 90%, allowing you to sleep peacefully throughout the night.
+These soundproofing curtains effectively reduce noise through a window or door by 90%, allowing you to sleep peacefully throughout the night.

 For those with snoring partners, ear plugs can be a nuisance and sometimes a health nightmare (bacteria traps!!).
 There are some high-end options on the market such as oral appliances for sleep apnea or anti-snoring pillows such as the Brookstone BioSense Memory Foam Anti-Snore Pillow.

 Even the smallest amount of light can keep the mind awake.
 Make sure that lights from your TV, phone and computer are either turned off or covered up so that they do not disturb your sleep.
 Covering your windows with a light-blocking curtain will increase sleep quality.
 The AcousticCurtainTM has the ability to block more than 99% of outside light.

 Going to bed and waking up at the same times every day of the week allows your body to fall into a routine, which can make you feel better over time by reinforcing your body’s sleep-wake cycle.